How Do Short Films Make Money? (Tips & Tricks)

 As I mentioned above, putting your work out there is one of the keys to getting more work in the future.
 Why would they ever hire you if no one knows what you’ve done or what you’re capable of?

-Another way to get new work from your short film is by meeting indie producers, agents, and managers through networking events by festivals.
+Another way to get new work from your short film is by meeting indie producers, agents, and managers through networking events at festivals.
 Some festivals now introduce filmmakers to managers and producers directly in speed-dating style networking sessions.

 Even just attending the festival mixers and chatting with others after the screenings can be a great way to connect with these types in attendance.